What to Figure out for Elanco Animal Health Incorporated (ELAN)

-Elanco Animal Health Incorporated (ELAN) exchanged 2943087 shares on hands in most recent trading session and observed an average volume with 5.04M shares.
-The stock acknowledged active focus on shares in the last trading session.
-ELAN disclosed a change of -1.82% and its listed share value at $24.21 in Tuesday trading period.
+Elanco Animal Health Incorporated (ELAN) exchanged 1931996 shares on hands in most recent trading session and observed an average volume with 5.01M shares.
+ELAN disclosed a change of -2.71% and its listed share value at $24.04 on Friday trading period.
 This company belong to USA Country and part of Healthcare sector.
 It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

-Volatility remained at 4.07% over last week and shows 5.24% volatility in last month.
-Market risk that established with market trade and it is measured by beta factor.
-Beta indicator lies at -.
-Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
-VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
-ATR value stands at 1.35.

-A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
-It is highly popular among traders, mostly because of its simplicity.
-It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 5.23% and trading from 50 days moving average with 1.24%.
-The stock price is performing along down drift from its 200 days moving average with -11.96%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
-The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW: